derynia/GyphyTestApp/readme.md

-Test app created as a job apply tesk task
+Test app created as a job apply tesk

 The task was create an app which cna browse gif animations from Giphy.